Rent They Shoot Horses, Don't They? (1969)

 Spoiler Alert

-Faithful adaptation of Horace McCoy's bitter, despairing political allegory of American capitalism.
-It is set at a dance marathon in LA in 1932 during the long American depression.
-Poor, desperate couples dance around the clock for weeks to win a large cash prize, ignorant that the last pair will just pay for the staging of the event out of their winnings.
+Faithful adaptation of Horace McCoy's inconsolable political allegory of American capitalism.
+It is set at a dance marathon in LA during the long American depression.
+Destitute couples dance around the clock for weeks to win a large cash prize, without knowing that the last pair will pay for the event out of their winnings.

 It is a grotesque depiction of social Darwinism.
 The strongest survive, but the game is crooked.
-As failed actor Gloria (Jane Fonda) laments, 'maybe it's just the whole damn world is like central casting: they got it all rigged before you ever show up'.
-The event is staged to entertain a crowd.
-Poor people pay to watch other poor people suffer.
-They talk about Hollywood movies like the medieval idea of heaven.
+The poor pay to watch other poor people suffer.
+Jane Fonda plays a struggling actor who laments, 'maybe it's just the whole damn world is like central casting: they got it all rigged before you ever show up'.

-The film is directed with flair by Sydney Pollack who ornaments the cinemascope frame with imaginative impressionist touches and haunting close-ups.
+Sydney Pollack ornaments the Cinemascope with imaginative impressionist touches and haunting close-ups.
 The period recreation is wonderful and the soundtrack of standards adds atmosphere.
-The film is tragic, but real.
-When Gloria can't go on, she asks her partner Robert (Michael Sarrazin) to shoot her.
+It is a tragedy.
+When Jane can't go on, she asks her partner (Michael Sarrazin) to shoot her.
 It is a mercy killing.
 She is in too much pain.
 The last line of the film is devastating.
 It is the title.

 0 out of 0 members found this review helpful.